December Expenses – $1376.98

 Total

 Cash back is a nice extra source of income that mainly comes from Mr. Rebates.
 The cash back income should go up a little as more people are doing their Christmas shopping.
-I need to get my comics listed for sale this month.
-That is my best chance at making decent money other than getting a new job.
+I’m not worrying too much about my alternative and passive sources of income this month.
+I’m focusing on making money from my job since that is currently the easiest way to make money right now.

 Total